sawdoctor/Usenet-Ultimate/README.md

 ### Smarter verification

-Version 1.7.0 adds indexer diversity protection so one indexer cannot monopolise all verification slots while still guaranteeing full verification coverage when diversity is limited.
+Indexer diversity protection prevents one indexer from monopolising all verification slots while still guaranteeing full verification coverage when diversity is limited.

 ### Persistent learning